algilliland/ovt-data-pipeline/Addtl_instruct.md

 The Data Loading step for using elastic search and blaze graph have not been updated for ovt.

+Additionally, there are potential changes to be made in the preprocessor to account for mapping from the input data to class names based on the ontology that needs to occur during triplification.
+In the pro-pipeline this was done with phenophase_descriptions.csv and mapping.csv, there is currently no file in the ovt-pipeline with the same purpose as phenophase_descriptions.csv, but it will have to be added.

 There are several areas in the codebase where identical files are duplicated and stored in different locations.
 For example, test/data/invalid_input.csv was almost identical to test/invalid_data.csv.
 Another example is relations.csv and entity.csv existing in multiple locations.
 I did not determine which copies were necessary and which were redundant, I simply copied the ppo structure.